The Return of the Mountain Mule Deer

 Mule deer live in the most amazing, mountainous country on this planet.
 The high country is harsh and unforgiving.
 The winters are uncertain, and the spring and summer rains can be finicky.
 A growing number of problems seem to be continually eating away at mule deer populations as a whole, especially those that call the high mountains home; most of which, and perhaps the biggest controlling factor is just that—the weather.

-It seems that the 2014 hunting season has started to bare the fruits of several years of favorable weather patterns for the mountain mule deer.
+It seems that this hunting season has started to bare the fruits of several years of favorable weather patterns for the mountain mule deer.
 Stories and pictures of Intermountain bucks have made a bit of a comeback it seems.
 Timberline basins that were nearly void of summer velvet following the winter of 2007, are once again called home by bachelor groups.

 Never, ever, to be outdone, Colorado continues be the power house of trophy mountain mule deer.
 Like a centerfold, Brett Ross’ 42”, 17x18, 308 4/8s buck stirs feelings and emotions deep in a mule deer-hunter’s gut.
 The heavens can break the mold after this buck, as he’s as perfect as a mule deer buck could ever hope to be.
 A true testament to the power of Colorado is its ability to produce a buck of this size not far from the epicenter of a storm that wiped out entire mule deer herds in 2007.

 Weather will make or break mule deer populations and hunting opportunities.
 This year has kind to the high country of the West.
 If you’re sitting on a pocket full of bonus or preference points, think seriously about using them now.
 If the past has taught us anything, it’s that nothing last forever.